 We do not have any paid positions available at this time.
-We often have Research Assistant opportunities available for those with an interest in clinical research who are able to volunteer at least four hours per week for a period of at least four months.
+We sometimes have Research Assistant opportunities available for those with an interest in clinical research who are able to volunteer at least eight hours per week for a period of at least four months.
 RA positions involve working closely with faculty, postdoctoral fellows, graduate students, and other RAs) to assist with subject recruitment; helping to run the actual laboratory studies; coding, entering, and analyzing data; summarizing the current literature; proofreading and editing; and organizing/digitizing files.
 If you are interested in learning more, please contact our Lab Manager, Heather S. Pixley, MBA.

 All Volunteer Research Assistant applicants are required to submit an online APPLICATION.